Mikhail Voloshin

 Mikhail "Misha" Voloshin (May 14, 1953, Bucharest, Romania – March 20, 2020) was a Russian and American theoretical physicist.
-Voloshin graduated from physics class of Moscow School 57 in 1970.
+Voloshin graduated from physics class of Moscow State School 57 in 1970.
 Voloshin started working at ITEP in 1976 and accordingly earned his Ph.D. in 1977.
 In 1983 he received a Soviet medal and an award in physics.
 Beginning in 1990, he taught quantum physics at the William I Fine Theoretical Physics Institute, a division of the University of Minnesota College of Science and Engineering.
 In 1997 elected a fellow of the American Physical Society.
 In 2001 he was awarded J.J.
 Sakurai Prize for Theoretical Particle Physics and in 2004 he was awarded the Alexander-von-Humboldt Award.